 Don’t mow in a drought

 If your grass isn’t too high and there hasn’t been much rain, then you should avoid trying to mow it.
 When there is less rain, your lawn is likely to stop growing in order to conserve resources.
-If you choose to mow during this time, you may find that its harder on your grass.
+If you choose to mow during this time, you may find that it’s harder on your grass.
 This can be rectified if you choose to water the grass with a hose or even install sprinklers.

 While this is less likely in some climates than others, even cool weather without rainfall can be troublesome.
 Remember that you can always document the growth of your yard.
-To do this, simply use a ruler every couple of days to see how fast the blade of grass are growing.
+To do this, simply use a ruler every couple of days to see how fast the blade of grass is growing.
 If you notice they are barely moving, then it may not be the right time to mow.

 Make Mowing a Mowing Time Slot